 So, why black plastic in particular?

 The reason why many clothes and shoe hangers are manufactured in a black colour is because they are made of recycled plastic.
 Using recycled plastic, rather than creating new plastic, can lead to an 80% reduction in CO₂ emissions compared to using virgin plastic.
-It’s also a lot cheaper!

-This means a simple switch from single use virgin plastic to recycled plastic hangers can both lower costs and greatly reduce your impact on the environment.
 Black plastic can be recycled and used again, and again, within a retailer closed loop recycling scheme.
 There is a small reduction in strength each time the plastic is recycled, however this can be corrected by use of additives which ensures the performance of the plastic is kept consistent.

 Here at Phineas we pride ourselves in creating footwear hangers from recycled materials that can be further recycled and made into either new hangers or other plastic products.
 All recycled materials are tested and certified to the European REACH standard for materials compliance.